Welcome! If you enjoy the content here, please sign up below for the newsletter!

 A chiasm is a literary device where ideas or phrases are mirrored in reverse order around a central axis.
 Often this is pictured as a "mountain" where the text builds up to the center point, then goes back "down" after the center point.
 We can also see it as a spiral that goes up the mountain, however, and in such a view, direct parallels that both go "up the hill" can also fit the idea of the chiasm.
 The mid-point of the chiasm is an element that the author is pointing to specifically--it's not always the "main point" of the passage, but it's an element of note.

-Here is one way to picture this (from The Shape of Biblical Language, by John Breck.
+Here is one way to picture this (from The Shape of Biblical Language, by John Breck).

-Chiasms are not necessarily "locked" into the text to the point that they cannot be seen in multiple ways.
-A chiastic structure (not a poem, because it does not contain the linguistic elements of a poem) can possibly be seen in the days of creation (though please note discrepancies here):
+A chiastic structure can possibly be seen in the days of creation (though please note discrepancies here):

 A. Day 1 - Light/beginning of time